youkoutaku/youkoutaku/README.md

 - 🔥 Interested in working with Control Systems, robotics, AI and want to try new things.
 - ⭐ I'm keen to share some of my learning notes and learn from those who are outstanding.
 - 🔭 I’m currently working on my master's research about Collision-free problems for multi-agent systems.
-- 🌱 I’m currently learning MPC and other Control theory.
+- 🌱 I’m currently learning MPC and RL.
 - 😄 Hobby:
   - 💪 Training or running 2~3 times a week
   - 🏀 Basketball once a week